Home

 John is called the greater because he was the transition to turning the work over to the Messiah (Jn.3:30) and then Jesus states that those who are least are even greater than he in the kingdom.
 This would certainly anger the religious leaders who rejected John’s message and thought of themselves as the most important asset to God.

 John is the last of the Old Testament prophets.
 He challenged the status quo of the religious leaders of his day.
-The Pharisees were holding the people captive by their own made up laws and reacted to John’s message instead of obeying him.
+The Pharisees were holding the people captive by their own made up laws and reacted to John’s message, instead of obeying him they tried to hold their positions.
 John said to all: "Repent, for the kingdom of heaven is at hand!"(Matthew 3:20)

 The kingdom suffered violence from the religious leaders who did not want to relinquish their control to the message of John that the Messiah was coming.
 Matthew 3:7: “when he saw many of the Pharisees and Sadducees coming to his baptism, he said to them, "Brood of vipers!
 Who warned you to flee from the wrath to come?”